-How does a traffic light know when to turn green?
-By the end, kids are not only introduced to important programming concepts in a gentle visual programming interface, they will understand how everyday objects are a mix of both hardware & software & go on to create their very own inventions.
+By the end, kids are not only introduced to important programming concepts in a gentle visual programming interface, they will understand how objects can be created with a mix of both hardware & software & go on to create their very own inventions.
 The possibilities are ENDLESS!

 Keepin’ it Short & Snappy